starkersawz666/comp423-course-notes/docs/tutorials/rust-setup.md

 cd hello-comp423
 ```

-- `Cargo` is the package manager and build system for Rust used to create, build, and manage Rust projects.
-In the command above, `cargo new` is used to create a new Rust project named `hello-comp423`.
+- `Cargo` It is Rust's official package manager and build system.
+Cargo simplifies tasks like project creation, dependency management, and building.
 More about Cargo and Rust can be found at [Github](https://github.com/rust-lang/book).

+- `Cargo new` This sub - command creates a new Rust project.
+In our case, we're creating a project named hello - comp423.
 - `--vcs` stands for "Version Control System", which is not necessary here because we've already created a Git repository.
 Therefore, we use `--vcs none` to avoid the automatic initialization of vcs.

 - The generated structure of the project contains: